Nina Rindt

 Nina Madeline Rindt (also formerly known as Nina Hood, Viscountess Bridport; born 1943) is a Finnish former fashion model, Formula One motor racing personality, and member (by marriage) of the British aristocracy.

-She is best known for being the wife, and later the widow, of German-born, Austrian-raised race car driver Jochen Rindt (1942–1970), who was posthumously awarded the World Drivers' Championship for 1970 after dying in a practice crash the day before that year's Italian Grand Prix.
+She is best known for being the wife, and later the widow, of German-born, Austrian-raised race car driver Jochen Rindt (1942–1970), who was posthumously awarded the World Drivers' Championship for 1970 after dying in a practice session crash the day before that year's Italian Grand Prix.

 Early life and career

 Rindt was born in 1943.
 Her father, Curt Lincoln, was a wealthy Finnish racing driver and tennis player, who made one Davis Cup appearance for Finland.
-Her brother, Lars, also represented Finland in tennis, more than once.
+Her brother, Lars, also represented Finland in tennis.

 After beginning her education in Finland, Rindt was sent to boarding school in Montreux, Switzerland, to complete it.
 She then started a course in haute couture in Brussels, but abandoned it when her relationship with Jochen Rindt became 'official'.
 An "extraordinary beauty", she chose instead to begin a career as a fashion model in London, Paris and New York, primarily to maintain her independence from Jochen Rindt.

 As a model, she gained a prized reputation, and posed for leading magazines such as Vogue, Life and Look.
 Her friends in the fashion industry included Twiggy, one of the first international supermodels and a fashion icon of the 1960s.